Souptik2001/wp-decoupled-base/README.md

 	- Run `npm run serve` (To create production-ready build).
 	- Please note that if you run development build, using `npm run start` there will be one issue -
 	  - You will see that the post views in post single page is increasing by 2 instead of 1.
 This is because of React Strict mode's twice running `useEffect()` hook on development build.

+#### Docker based setup 🐳

+For running the docker based setup just run `docker compose up`.
+The apps will be exposed in the following ports of your system.
+- The WordPress instance will be accessible through port `8080`.
+- The GraphQL instance will be accessible through port `4040`.
+- And the React instance will be accessible through port `3030`.

+One thing to note is that when you will run the `docker compose up` command then, you will notice that the WordPress container throws errors and fails for sometime.
+That's because the `depend_on` parameter ensures that the database container is started, but doesn't ensure that the DB is ready to accept connections.
+For that reason initially it fails.
+But it keeps retying due to the `restart` configuration, and ultimately, when the DB is ready, the WordPress also get's installed successfully.
+Also here, the codebase is not mapped to the docker container volumes.
+Therefore any changes will not be reflected inside the containers.

 ### TODO